-Emerging market debt (EMD) is a rapidly evolving asset class that can offer investors diversification benefits, enhanced yield and return potential.
-With emerging market countries increasing importance to global trade and GDP, EMD cannot be ignored and we believe it should be an integral part of investor portfolios.
+Emerging market debt (EMD) is a rapidly evolving asset class that can offer investors diversification benefits and enhanced yield and return potential.
+The increasing importance of emerging market countries to global trade and GDP elevates the attraction of EMD and we believe it should be an integral part of investor portfolios.

 Our Emerging Market Debt strategies aim to deliver the performance of all the major EMD benchmark indices through the use of sophisticated investment techniques.

 Through our long-standing track record, across the full EMD spectrum, we have accumulated deep market insights and expertise of how these markets operate and perform.

 We manage a variety of funds and ETFs as well as separately managed accounts that track the performance of the established institutional EMD benchmarks, as well as customised versions of these.
 We have considerable experience partnering with our clients to design the specific EMD exposure and strategy they want, one that is consistent with their own investment objectives and beliefs.

 We have established track records against four key EMD exposures: